projectsophon/darkforest-local/builders_guide.md

 - Same as 1.1, but now you’re in a custom universe that you designed!
 - Without writing even one line of code, you’ve just made a custom mode of Dark Forest.
 Next, we are going to learn how to modify the game even further.

-# Quest 3: Local game with custom client and contracts.
+# Quest 3: Local game with custom client and contracts

 - For this quest, you will create a Dark Forest game with the following custom rule change: All planets can be upgraded, not just planets of type PLANET.
 	- If you are new to Dark Forest, there are 5 planet types: Planet, Asteroid, Foundry, Spacetime Rip, and Quasar.
 Currently, only the Planet type can be upgraded to improve its defense, range, or speed.